Skip to main content

 Reindeer meat (Suovas)

-Smoked or chopped reindeer meat from Swedish Lapland, enjoyed in stews or on flatbread.
-Represents the culinary heritage of the indigenous Sami people.
+Smoked or chopped reindeer meat from Swedish Lapland, eaten in stews or on flatbread.
+It comes out of the food traditions of the Sami people.

 Regional Cuisine Highlights